 At first, most Prism Jumps are tame and include things like making fruits, chocolates or meteorites appear, but as the story goes on they get crazier and crazier.
 I could give some examples, but one of the most enjoyable things in Pretty Rhythm is discovering a new Prism Jump, thinking they’ll never be able to exceed it, and be in awe when they actually do, every single time.

 As a quick side note, Pretty Rhythm Aurora Dream is also the anime marking the debut of Uesaka Sumire.
-She voiced a random girl appearing in episode 25, along with Jenya, a russian girl who sometimes does seiyuu work.
+She voiced a random girl appearing in episode 25, along with Jenya, a russian woman who sometimes does seiyuu work.
 If you’re a fan of Ueasaka Sumire, Pretty Rhythm is a must watch.

 Pretty Rhythm also has Mahou Shoujo influences in it, with the characters having a short transformation sequence before their Prism Shows.
 They need to access a parallel world to do so, called the Prism World, and give out their Prism Stones containing their clothes to Akaii Meganee (voiced by Itou Kanae).